 In May 2014, the IASB issued a new Standard, IFRS 15.
 The Standard fully converges with the requirements for the recognition of revenue in both IFRS and US GAAP.
 The key principles on which the Standard is based are consistent with much of current practice.
 The new Standard is expected to improve financial reporting by providing a more robust framework for addressing issues as they arise, increasing comparability across industries and capital markets, providing enhanced disclosures and clarifying accounting for contract costs.
 The new Standard will supersede IAS 11 "Construction Contracts", IAS 18 "Revenue" and several revenue related Interpretations.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The effect of the new Standard is reported in Note 2.3.